nightscout/trio-docs/docs/EN/operate/interface.md

 1. The amount of carbs entered
 2. In the green circle, you will see the relevant profile or dynamic settings: Carb Ratio, ISF, Target Glucose, Basal, and fraction/override.
 3. In the orange circle, you will see the relevant current values: Glucose, IOB, Glucose Trend, and COB.
 You will also see how each of these values affects the recommendation's outcome.
-In this screenshot, current glucose is a bit high (12.6 mmol/L or 226 mg/dl), which leads to an extra 1,43 Units of insulin in the calculation.
-The current IOB removes 0,08U, and the BG trend adds 0,17U.
+In this screenshot, the current glucose is a bit high (12.6 mmol/L or 226 mg/dl), which leads to an extra 1.43 Units of insulin in the calculation.
+The current IOB removes 0.08U, and the BG trend adds 0.17U.
 4. The blue circle shows the calculation result, including the fraction/override you've set up in settings.

 ```{image} ../resources/img/Calculator_4_Calculation.png